-Lindsay became a licensed California Professional Fiduciary in 2010 and earned certifications in Professional Fiduciary Management for Conservators and Trustees.
-She is a National Certified Guardian, a member of the Professional Fiduciary Association of California, member of the State and Santa Barbara County Bar Associations and member of the Santa Barbara Estate Planning Council.
+Lindsay became a licensed California Professional Fiduciary in 2010 after earning certifications in Professional Fiduciary Management for Trustees and Professional Fiduciary Management for Conservators.
+She is a National Certified Guardian, a fully Registered Trust and Estate Practioner (STEP), and member of the Santa Barbara Estate Planning Council.

 …In 2012, as our parents entered their late 80s, my two brothers and I and our wives became very concerned about Mom and Dad’s ability to manage their financial and personal affairs.
 We had witnessed potential problems, including missed bill payments, lost checks, missed appointments, susceptibility to scams, and a general decline in our parents’ financial… read more